moutro/moutro/README.md

 I'm a former HubSpot web developer and now doing it at Wix, along with engineering tech writing <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.

-- 💥Just completed a site redesign contribution to a great Wix Open Source project - details to follow soon!
+- 💥Just completed a site redesign contribution to a great Wix Open Source project!! 🌠

 - :rocket: I’m currently working on 2 really cool courses in JavaScript and React (to *finally* become strong in JS) and building a Swagger API